Locksmith Rekeying Services

 Why Should You Rekey Your Locks?

-1. Lost or stolen keys: If you’ve lost track of a set of keys outside your home, rekeying your locks ensures that anyone who finds your old keys cannot access your property.
+1. Lost or stolen keys: If you've lost track of a set of keys outside your home, rekeying ensures that anyone who finds your old keys cannot access your property.

-2. Change of ownership: If you’ve just moved into a new property, rekeying the locks prevents previous owners, tenants, or their friends from accessing your property.
+2. Change of ownership: If you've just moved into a new property, rekeying keeps out previous owners, tenants, or their friends.

 3. Security upgrade: Rekeying your locks is a quick and affordable way to elevate the security of your property, especially if you've recently experienced a break-in or attempted break-in.